kwabenasapong/openpldoc/manual/source/configure.rst

 Monitors
 ^^^^^^^^

-To choose which monitor you want OpenLP's out display on, click the drop-down box and select the appropriate monitor.
+To choose which monitor you want OpenLP's output display on, click the drop-down box and select the appropriate monitor.

 Override Display Position
 ^^^^^^^^^^^^^^^^^^^^^^^^^